Diadectidae: History of study

 The first diadectid to be described was Diadectes.
 American paleontologist Edward Drinker Cope named the genus in 1878 on the basis of several vertebrae and teeth from the Early Permian of Texas.
 Cope erected the family Diadectidae in 1880 to include Diadectes and Empedocles, a genus he named two years earlier.
 Nothodon, named by Cope's rival Othniel Charles Marsh in 1878, was soon placed in the family.

 Cope named several other diadectids, including Helodectes in 1880, Chilonyx and Empedias in 1883, and Bolbodon in 1896.
 Paleontologist E.C.
 Case named four other diadectids: Desmatodon in 1908, Diasparactus in 1910, Diadectoides in 1911, and Animasaurus along with paleontologist Samuel Wendell Williston in 1912.
 Case and Williston considered Marsh's Nothodon and Cope's Bolbodon to be synonymous with Diadectes.
 Marsh named Nothodon in the American Journal of Science only five days before Cope described Diadectes in Proceedings of the American Philosophical Society.
 Under rules of the International Code of Zoological Nomenclature, the name Nothodon would have priority over Diadectes, but because the name Diadectes has been in use since Case and Williston first synonymized the genera, Diadectes remains the accepted name.

 In North America, diadectids are known from Texas, Colorado, Utah, New Mexico, Oklahoma, Ohio, West Virginia, Pennsylvania, and Prince Edward Island.
 A possible diadectid has also been found from Tennessee.
 It is known from a broken lower jaw and several teeth found in Mississippian-age (Chesterian) strata that are likely part of the Bangor Formation.
 In a detailed review of Diadectidae, paleontologist E.C.
 Olson placed three North American genera within the family: Diadectes, Diasparactus, and Desmatodon.
 Chilonyx, Empedias, Diadectoides, and Animasaurus were synonymized with Diadectes, and four species of Diadectes (D. sideropelicus, D. tenuitectes, D. lentus, and D. carinatus) were recognized.
 A fourth genus, Ambedus, was named in 2004 from the Early Permian of Ohio.

 Diadectids are also known from Germany.
 Phanerosaurus was described from several vertebrae near Zwickau by German paleontologist Christian Erich Hermann von Meyer in 1860, but was not recognized as a diadectid until 1925.
 A second species of Phanerosaurus was identified from some vertebrae and a fragmentary skull in 1882, and was given its own genus, Stephanospondylus, in 1905.
 In 1998, a new species of Diadectes, D. absitus, was described from the Bromacker sandstone quarry of the Tambach Formation in the Thuringian Forest of central Germany.
 A new genus of diadectid called Orobates was also named from the Bromacker Quarry in 2004.

 In 2015, the known geographic range of diadectids was expanded with the description of a new genus and species of diadectid from China, Alveusdectes fenestralis.
 Alveusdectes is also the youngest known diadectid by 16 million years, coming from a unit of the Late Permian Shangshihezi Formation that dates to about 256 million years.
+However, the assignment of Alveusdectes to Diadectidae has been questioned.
+A phylogenetic analysis from 2024 recovers Alveusdectes as a non-diadectomorph synapsid, more closely related to the eothyridids Eothyris and Oedaleops.